 While in many cases incidents happen seemingly without warning, often there are workplace violence warning signs that are cause for concern.
 For business owners, workplace security is a necessary high priority, and part of protecting their employees is being aware of and spotting warning signs.
 Owners and managers must take great care to be mindful of certain behaviors, and know that not all of them have to be present to signal a workplace violence incident.

 Here are a few signs to be aware of with potentially threatening employees.
+If you witness one or more of these behaviors, it may be time to be prepared:

 Change in Behavior.
 If an employee begins to become isolated, despondent, or unproductive, it could be a sign of a deeper issue.
 Sometimes a normally friendly person may become short or snippy with people or become agitated at seemingly small things.
 Whether it happens quickly or over time, a change in behavior is cause for concern and possibly may require intervention.